 6. Intellectual Endeavors

-(For a lack of a better name – though I guess “Deep Thoughts by ETS” would work.)
+(For a lack of a better name – though I guess “Deep Thoughts by Magoosh GRE” would work.)

 There are a few more “buckets”, but the seven categories above cover about 95% of the spectrum.
 The takeaway from all this is that you should find the category you are weakest in and work at becoming more comfortable with and knowledgable about that topic.
 For instance, many dread the art category, painfully aware that they cannot tell the difference between a Monet and a Manet (besides the ‘o’ and the ‘a’, of course).

-Before you just start scribbling (or typing) a GRE essay, an important word on organization:
+Before you choose your GRE essay topic and start scribbling (or typing) away, an important word on organization:

 The point here is to know what you are going to write before writing it.
 The other way around, while tempting, can get you into trouble with the clock.
 Sure, you’ll generate some smart words right off the bat, but you’ll very likely write yourself into a hole where you are repeating yourself.
 This kind of desperation — in which you don’t have anything to say but are doing your best to rephrase what you already said a sentence or two earlier — is not lost on the graders.